swup/fragment-plugin/README.md

 ## Use cases

-Imagine the two scenarios below.
-Both of these require updating only a small content fragment instead of performing a full page transition.
+Both of the following two scenarios require updating only a small content fragment instead of performing a full page transition.

 - a filter UI that live-updates its list of results on every interaction
 - a detail overlay that shows on top of the currently open content